sjamillah/Sound_clustering/README.md

 # Audio Data Clustering: Unsupervised Learning for Sound Analysis

-A machine learning project that automatically discovers patterns in unlabeled audio data using clustering techniques.
+A machine learning project that automatically discovers patterns in unlabeled audio data using clustering techniques with Mel Spectrogram features.

 ## Overview